qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 Empower your users to create the perfect listings, jobs, or blog posts with our versatile Page Builder.

-## Technical Details

-- **Frameworks**: Laravel, Vue 3, and Nuxt.
-- **Features**: Drag & Drop Page Builder, Listing Directory, Blog, Job Board, and Stripe integration for subscriptions and one-time payments.

 ## Support the Project

 I would greatly appreciate it if you could star the GitHub repository.
 Starring the project helps to boost its visibility and encourages me to continue adding new features.

 [Play around with the demo app](https://www.demo.myissue.dk)

-# Technologies and Frameworks
+# Technical Details

-Developed with Laravel, Vue 3, Vite, Vuex, Inertia and Tailwind CSS.
+- **Frameworks**: Laravel, Vue 3, and Nuxt.
+- **Features**: Drag & Drop Page Builder, Listing Directory, Blog, Job Board, and Stripe integration for subscriptions and one-time payments.

 # Nuxt 3 for Server-Side Rendering